DevExpress-Examples/a-general-approach-to-highlighting-specific-grid-cells-e4181/Readme.md

 ### Cell Background

-Once the collection is defined in the `CellsToHighlight` attached property, this collection can be used in each cell style.
+Once the collection is defined in the `CellsToHighlight` attached property, this collection can be used at the cell style level.
 For this, define a `MultiBinding` in a custom `CellStyle`.
 The `MultiBinding` uses three inputs:

 * The attached collection of highlighted cells